AT THE FEET OF BHAGAVAN

-A second equally interesting incident, cast in in a similar vein, and involving the Maharshi and the use of the supernormal perceptual states of Siddhis, but a little too long to go into here, can be found by going to: THE MEETING: An Untold Story of Sri Ramana.
+A third equally interesting incident, cast in in a similar vein, especially so involving the Maharshi, America, and the use of the supernormal perceptual states of Siddhis, but a little too long to go into here, can be found by going to: THE MEETING: An Untold Story of Sri Ramana.
 Preceding the need for that specific Siddhi involved "meeting" to be put into place by the Maharshi in the first place was an unusual number of accumulative circumstances, the steps of which, as well as the end results, can be found quite graphically in:

 SRI RAMANA MAHARSHI: THE LAST AMERICAN DARSHAN